PokeNavBot/pokenav-documentation/_sources/community_setup.md.txt

 ### Post Install

+#### Setting Your Time Zone

+Make sure you use `$set-timezone` if you are not located in the default timezone (US/Eastern).
+You can find a full list of timezones at [at this gist](https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568).

 #### Setup Your Mods

 Once PokeNav is configured, add all your mods and admins to `raid-moderators` so they have permissions to end and mentor other trainers in using the bot.
 It will allow them to take any action the creator of the raid could take.